 UNIT 3 - How does experience affect behaviour and mental processes?

-How does the nervous system enable psychological functioning?

-- The functions of the nervous system - Stress as an example of a psychobiological process

-How do people learn and remember?

-- Neural basis of learning and memory

-- Models to explain learning

-- The process of memory

-- Reliability of memory

-- Annotated folio work

-- Psychological testing

-- Observations of behaviour

-- Evaluation of research

-- Classroom activities

-- Poster reports

-- Analysis tasks

-- Skills testing

-- Multimedia presentations

-- Ethical considerations

-- Example exam questions

-- End of semester examination

-UNIT 4 - How is Wellbeing developed and maintained?

-How do levels of consciousness affect mental processes and behaviour?

-- The nature of consciousness

-- The importance of sleep

-- Effects of sleep disturbances and possible treatments

-What influences mental wellbeing?

-- Defining mental health - Factors that contribute to the development and progression of mental health disorders - Application of a biopsychosocial approach, a scientific model, to explain specific phobia - Maintenance of mental health

-Practical investigation

-The investigation requires the students to identify an aim, develop a question, formulate a research hypothesis including operationalised variables and plan a course of action to answer the question and that taking into account safety and ethical guidelines.
-Students then undertake an experiment that involves the collection of primary qualitative and/or quantitative data, analyse and evaluate the data, identify limitations of data and methods, link experimental results to science ideas, reach a conclusion in response to the question and suggest further investigations which may be undertaken.

-- Annotated folio work
+WHAT IS STUDIED?
+Area of Study 1 How does the nervous system enable psychological functioning?
+The functions of the nervous system Stress as an example of a psychobiological process Area of Study 2 How do people learn and remember?
+Neural basis of learning and memory Models to explain learning The process of memory Reliability of memory WHAT TYPE OF WORK IS DONE?
+Annotated folio work Psychological testing Observations of behaviour Evaluation of research Classroom activities Poster reports Analysis tasks Skills testing Multimedia presentations Ethical considerations Example exam questions End of semester examination UNIT 4 - How is Wellbeing developed and maintained?
+WHAT IS STUDIED?
+Area of Study 1 How do levels of consciousness affect mental processes and behaviour?
+The nature of consciousness The importance of sleep Effects of sleep disturbances and possible treatments Area of Study 2 What influences mental wellbeing?
+Defining mental health Factors that contribute to the development and progression of mental health disorders Application of a biopsychosocial approach, a scientific model, to explain specific phobia Maintenance of mental health Area of Study 3 Practical investigation The investigation requires the students to identify an aim, develop a question, formulate a research hypothesis including operationalised variables and plan a course of action to answer the question and that taking into account safety and ethical guidelines.
+Students then undertake an experiment that involves the collection of primary qualitative and/or quantitative data, analyse and evaluate the data, identify limitations of data and methods, link experimental results to science ideas, reach a conclusion in response to the question and WHAT TYPE OF WORK IS DONE?
+Annotated folio work Psychological testing Observations of behaviour Evaluation of research Classroom activities Poster reports Media responses Analysis tasks Skills testing Multimedia presentations Ethical considerations Example exam questions End of year external examination

-- Psychological testing

-- Observations of behaviour

-- Evaluation of research

-- Classroom activities

-- Poster reports

-- Media responses

-- Analysis tasks

-- Skills testing

-- Multimedia presentations

-- Ethical considerations

-- Example exam questions

-- End of year external examination

-- Various careers in the field of Psychology, including Clinical, Forensic, and Sports Psychology - Various careers in the Medical field, such as Nursing, Health, Occupational Therapy, Neuropsychology and Psychiatry - Counselling and Community Psychology - Tertiary courses include Science.
-Arts etc. - Education, Teaching, Academic Psychology - Psychological research
+- Various careers in the field of Psychology, including Clinical, Forensic, and Sports Psychology - Various careers in the Medical field, such as Nursing, Health, Occupational Therapy, Neuropsychology and Psychiatry - Counselling and Community Psychology - Tertiary courses include Science, Arts etc. - Education, Teaching, Academic Psychology - Psychological research